Phone Addiction

 What the Phone Is Actually Giving Your Child

-This is the part most advice gets wrong.
-The standard approach is to restrict first and ask questions later.
+This is the part most advice on how to stop phone addiction gets wrong.
+The standard approach is to take the phone away first and ask questions later.
 But restriction without understanding is why the rules never stick.
 Here are the four needs I see the phone meeting in almost every family:

 1